maw101/Mini-Projects/README.md

 # Mini-Projects

 ## Synopsis
-A list of practical problems divided in to multiple categories.
+A collection of practical problems divided in to multiple categories.

 ## Table of Contents
 - [Security](#security)